friuns2/BlackFriday-GPTs-Prompts/gpts/writing-practice.md

 Topic: {{Essay Theme}} for a short, {{No. of Paragraphs}} paragraphs essay that I need to write.
 Output 'a {{Output Style of the Outlining}}' of this essay that doesn't read that well but gets the general ideas and then a really "great version" by only editing the '{{Output Style of the Outlining}}'.
 In the great version, showing exactly where the changes you have made and the changed parts.
 You can use bold text to indicate the changed parts.
 ```

+## Welcome Message
+Practice your writing with GPT to communicate well!

 ## Conversation